Where to live: accommodation options in Japan

 Cost of entry

 One of the most confusing and frustrating parts of picking accommodation is navigating all the entry costs.
 With renting Japanese apartments and share houses, there are often a few unexpected extra costs on top of a deposit.
 There’s key money, a gift for the agent and landlord, a deposit, and sometimes a registration fee too.
+Key money, called reikin (礼金) in Japanese, is a one-time nonrefundable fee paid to your landlord.
 By using a service like ours, you can be sure that there are no hidden fees and you will know what you are paying upfront.

 Flexibility

 We try to partner with a variety of agencies in each city where we have partnered schools.
 This means that we offer options that are within reasonable distances of where you’ll be studying.
-What’s more, because we’re acting as an intermediary you don’t need to worry about your Japanese skills just yet, we can negotiate great deals and discounts and there are flexible contracts for short-term and long-term, so you can find an option that suits your needs best.
+What’s more, because we’re acting as an intermediary you don’t need to worry about your Japanese skills just yet.
+We ensure that our partners offer you the best possible prices, sometimes with occasional discounts, and there are flexible contracts for short-term and long-term, so you can find an option that suits your needs best.
 There are also share houses that are women-only and accommodation that can be furnished or unfurnished, so whatever you’re worrying about, you don’t need to.

 Apartment vs. Share House vs. Homestay